Piltxi/ProtoSim/README.md

 python3 main.py -v
 ```

-📥 To delete the folder with output information:
+📥 To delete the directory with output information:

 ```
 cd src
-python3 main.py -v
+python3 main.py -r
 ```

+ProtoSim reads the input parameters and reactions from two text files.
+The files are located in input/ .

 ## ✍️ Authors <a name = "authors"></a>